awslabs/mountpoint-s3/doc/SEMANTICS.md

 Mountpoint supports opening and reading existing objects from your S3 bucket.
 It is optimized for reading large files sequentially, and will automatically make multiple concurrent requests to S3 to improve throughput when reads are sequential.
 Mountpoint also supports random reads from an existing object, including seeking in an open file.

-Mountpoint supports writing only to new files by default.
-Writes to existing files are allowed if `--allow-overwrite` flag is set at startup time, but only when the `O_TRUNC` flag is used at open time to truncate the existing file.
-All writes must start from the beginning of the file and must be made sequentially.
+Mountpoint supports creating new objects in your S3 bucket by allowing writes to new files.
+If the `--allow-overwrite` flag is set at startup time, Mountpoint also supports replacing existing objects by allowing writes to existing files, but only when the `O_TRUNC` flag is used at open time to truncate the existing file.
+In both cases, writes must always start from the beginning of the file and must be made sequentially.
 Mountpoint uploads new files to S3 asynchronously, and optimizes for high write throughput using multiple concurrent upload requests.
 If your application needs to guarantee that a new file has been uploaded to S3, it should call `fsync` on the file before closing it.
 You cannot continue writing to the file after calling `fsync`.
+The new (or overwritten) object will be visible to other S3 clients only after closing it (or on `fsync`).

+For directory buckets in S3 Express One Zone, Mountpoint also supports appending to existing files.
+If the `--incremental-upload` flag is set at startup time, Mountpoint allows opening existing files without specifying the `O_TRUNC` flag.
+All writes must still be sequential and start from the end of the file.
+In this mode, Mountpoint will always upload data to S3 in sequential increments and offer the same throughput of a single PUT API call on S3.
+Moreover, partial writes will be visible to other S3 clients before the file is closed.
+Applications can call `fsync` to guarantee that the data written so far is uploaded to S3 and are then allowed to continue writing to the file.

 By default, Mountpoint does not allow deleting existing objects with commands like `rm`.
 To enable deletion, pass the `--allow-delete` flag to Mountpoint at startup time.
 Delete operations immediately delete the object from S3, even if the file is being read from.
 We recommend that you enable [Bucket Versioning](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Versioning.html) to help protect against unintentionally deleting objects.
 You cannot delete a file while it is being written.